-Schedules of the available vacation periods for the next calendar year, up to fifty (50) weeks each year, will be posted by November 15th of the preceding year.
-The initial bidding of vacation periods must be completed by December 31st of the preceding year.
-Thereafter, provided additional vacation periods remain or become available, bidding may take place during the next normal run bidding.
-Vacations will be bid in each classification by seniority and the number of employees permitted to take vacation at any one time will be based upon operational considerations.
-For a given calendar year, employees shall be limited to selecting no more vacation weeks than is indicated in 12.10 below.
+Schedules of the available vacation periods for the next calendar year, up 21 to fifty (50) weeks each year, will be posted by November 15th of the 22 preceding year. ,The initial bidding of vacation periods must be completed 23 by December 31st of the preceding year.
+Thereafter, provided additional 24 vacation periods remain or become available, bidding may take place 25 during the next normal run bidding.
+Vacations will be bid in each 26 classification by seniority and the number of employees permitted to take 27 vacation at any one time will be based upon operational considerations.
+28 For a given calendar year, employees shall be limited to selecting no more 29 30 vacation weeks than is indicated in 12.10 below.

-Vacation periods once bid cannot be changed or exchanged by the City unless the Transit Director reasonably requires such because of operational requirements beyond the Department's control.
-An employee may request to change or exchange bidded vacation time, provided such request, if granted, does not unduly inconvenience the City and operational considerations permit the granting of such request.
-Such requests to change or exchange bidded vacation time shall be considered in the order in which they are submitted in writing to the Transit Director or designee.
+31 Vacation periods once bid cannot be changed or exchanged by the City unless the Transit Director reasonably requires such because of 32 operational requirements beyond the Department's control.
+An employee 33 may request to change or exchange bidded vacation time, provided such 34

+Deleted: The weeks excluded from the vacation schedule include one (1) week at the University of Florida (UF) Spring break and one (1) week at the UF Summer break.
+1 request, if granted, does not unduly inconvenience the City and 2 operational considerations permit the granting of such request.
+Such 3 requests to change or exchange bidded vacation time shall be considered 4 in the order in which they are submitted in writing to the Transit Director or 5 designee.

-Seniority is an employee's length of continuous service with the City's Transit Department.
+6 Seniority is an employee's length of continuous service with the City's 7 Transit Department.
+Deleted: the County's Transit Department, if applicable, added to the employee's continuous service in

-Bid vacation shall be in increments of one (1) work week or more.
-Non-bid vacation shall not exceed three (3) work days unless otherwise approved by the Transit Director.

-The first sixteen hours of any absence will be deducted from the employee's PTO leave account except as otherwise provided in Article 20, (Workers' Compensation), or Article 21 (Leave of Absence With or Without Pay).
-Absences that do not meet the advance notice requirements of the department will be considered unscheduled leave.
-If an employee does not have sufficient accrued unused PTO to cover the period of absence the employee will be put on leave without pay for the first sixteen (16) hours or that portion thereof.

-A. Whenever unscheduled leave is taken, employees will be required to notify their supervisor.
-Generally, an employee will be allowed to take up to five (5) occurrences of unscheduled leave in a one-year period.
-After five (5) occurrences, the Transit Director may require certification/documentation of absence.
-All employees are required to notify the appropriate supervisor as early as possible (no later than forty-five (45) minutes prior to a shift beginning before 12:00 noon and two (2) hours prior to a shift beginning on or after 12:00 noon) when he/she is unable to report for work.
-Employees failing to comply with this provision may not be allowed to charge their absence to PTO or PCLB and shall preclude the employee returning to work.
-Operators must notify the appropriate supervisor of their intent to return to work after any unscheduled absence, by
+- 8 Bid vacation shall be in increments of one (1) work week or more.
+Non9 bid vacation shall not exceed three (3) work days unless otherwise 10 approved by the Transit Director. - 12.7 The first sixteen hours of any absence will be deducted from the 11 employee's PTO leave account except as otherwise provided in Article 20, 12 13 (Workers' Compensation), or Article 21 (Leave of Absence With or Absences that do not meet the advance notice 14 Without Pay). requirements of the department will be considered unscheduled leave.
+If 15 an employee does not have sufficient accrued unused PTO to cover the 16 17 period of absence the employee will be put on leave without pay for the first sixteen (16) hours or that portion thereof.
+18 - 19 12.8 Α. Whenever unscheduled leave is taken, employees will be required to notify their supervisor.
+Generally, an employee will be allowed to 20 21 take up to five (5) occurrences of unscheduled leave in a one-year 22 period.
+After five (5) occurrences, the Transit Director may require 23 certification/documentation of absence.
+All employees are required 24 to notify the appropriate supervisor as early as possible (no later 25 than forty-five (45) minutes prior to a shift beginning before 12:00 noon and two (2) hours prior to a shift beginning on or after 12:00 26 noon) when he/she is unable to report for work.
+Employees failing 27 to comply with this provision may not be allowed to charge their 28 29 absence to PTO or PCLB and shall preclude the employee returning to work.
+Operators must notify the appropriate supervisor 30 of their intent to return to work after any unscheduled absence, by 31